esheder/sdepopdynamics/README.md

 yourself.

-The python module is used for comparisons with other codes and for a reference solution, and you probably don't need it yourself.
+The python module is used for comparisons with other codes and for a reference solution, and you probably don't need it yourself, unless you're trying to review our use of this reference.
+One can install this package with `pip install -e .`, and the test requirements with `pip install -r test_requirements.txt`.
+One can then test the code by running `pytest -v` in the `pytests` folder.

 ## How to use this code